Magotgarang/project-pld3/README.md

 Readme file for the pld project as part of the negpod project.
 Business Information Portal website

-This is a web application built using Python and SQLite, which allows users to access business information through a web interface and it is.
+This is a web application built using Python and SQLite, which allows users to access business information through a web interface and it is easy.
 This README file provides instructions on how to set up and use the application.

 Installation
 Clone the repository to your local machine: